omaiki/rails-blog/README.md

 Build a blog application using Rails and deploy it to Heroku.
 There are many guides to building a Rails blog available online—some better than others.

-To submit your solution, add a link to your app to this README file under the sumbissions heading:
+To submit your solution, add a link to your app to this README file under the submissions heading:

 ```
 ### Submissions